Ramadan 2018: This Muslim sheikh’s witty tweets on ‘roza’ and ‘iftar’ will crack you up

-The holy month of Ramadan is going on and devotees across the globe are observing a fast from dusk to dawn.
+The holy month of Ramadan is going on and devotees across the globe are observing a fast from dawn to dusk.
 While the fasting month can be quite difficult for many, there are a few who take things on a lighter note and crack jokes about the tough time to enjoy their misery.

 ALSO READ | WATCH: This beautiful clip celebrating the spirit of Ramzan will make you say ‘I’m lovin’ it’!